This set of Environment Management Quiz focuses on “Control Measures of Water Pollution”.

 1. How agricultural management helps in the control of water pollution?

-a) By giving idea about use of land management
+a) By giving an idea about the use of land management

 b) By increase the water intake